meonwax/breakout/sublime.md

 * Close all Sublime Text windows
 * Back in your file browser window, navigate up one directory then delete the *Cache* directory.
 * Start Sublime Text again and have fun.

+## EditorConfig
+To set proper formatter settings, install *EditorConfig* using *Package Control* and restart Sublime.

 ## References
 * https://love2d.org/wiki/Sublime_Text